Jatinpandya26/Jatinpandya26/README.md

 ### A Career in Product/Program Management
 .
 ## 🤖 Fact?
-### When I'm not doing something for enhancing my skills or exploring opportunities, I'm executing or preparing plan A-Z for future steps of career.
-I don't like to waste a second of my time doing something that's not profitable for my career or fitness.
+### When I'm not doing something for enhancing my skills or exploring opportunities, I'm skilling (or preparing) for future steps of my career.
+I don't like to waste a second of my time doing something that's not profitable for my career or fitness while owning my actions rather than sitting for an outcome.
 -->

 ![Jatin's github stats](https://github-readme-stats.vercel.app/api?username=Jatinpandya26&show_icons=true)